-(xxxiii) Any other disease which the Government may from time to time, by notification declare to be a communicable disease either generally through out the State or in such part or parts thereof as may be specified in the notification.
+(xvi) Any other disease which the Government may from time to time, by notification declare to be a notifiable communicable disease either generally throughout the State or in such part or parts thereof, as may be specified in the notification.

-(2) For the purpose of this Ordinance, notifiable communicable disease means,-

-- (i) Tuberculosis,

-- (ii) Malaria,

-- (iii) Zika,

-- (iv) Anthrax,

-- (v) Avian Influenza,

-- (vi) Cerebrospinal fever,

-- (vii) Cholera,

-- (viii) Diphtheria,

-- (ix) Japanese Encephalitis,

-- (x) Poliomyelitis,

-- (xi) Tetanus,

-- (xii) Yellow fever,

-- (xiii) Rabies,

-- (xiv) Nipah,

-- (xv) Corona Virus Disease 2019 (COVID-19), or
+(xv) Corona Virus Disease 2019 (COVID-19); or

-- (xvi) Any other disease which the Government may from time to time, by notification declare to be a notifiable communicable disease either generally through out the State or in such part or parts thereof, as may be specified in the notification.

-(3) Government may notify any disease, communicable or otherwise, as a disease of public health importance on which data need to be collected or treatment guidelines are to be followed.

-(4) Whenever an incident or outbreak of any Notifiable Communicable Diseases is noticed or known to any person or Government Hospital or Private Hospital or Clinic or Laboratory, he/it shall forthwith report the same to the Public Health Authorities.
-On receipt of such information, the Public Health Authorities shall forthwith intervene to control the spread of such diseases and to eliminate it.

-(5) Any person or institution who/which fails to report an incident referred in subsection (4), shall, on conviction be punishable with fine which may extend to five thousand rupees.

-34. State Surveillance Officer and District Surveillance Officers.-(1) The Government shall nominate Medical Officers of Health Services Department as the State Surveillance Officer and District Surveillance Officers.

-(2) All medical practitioners in the district shall furnish reports regarding communicable diseases and notifiable communicable diseases forthwith to the Local Public Health Authority who shall report to the District Surveillance Officer and in turn to the State Surveillance Officer from time to time as specified by the State Surveillance Officer.

-(3) In the event of the incidence or threatened outbreak of any communicable disease or notifiable communicable disease in any area, or of any unusual mortality therein, if the Local Public Health Authority has limitations in mobilizing the resources, the District Public Health Authority or State Public Health Authority shall provide such additional staff, medicines, appliances, equipments and other things as may be necessary for the treatment of such communicable disease or notifiable communicable disease and to prevent it from spreading, or for investigating the cause of such mortality and preventing it, as the case may be.

-(4) If any medical practitioner fails to comply with the provisions in sub-section (2), he shall be liable to fine which may extend to two thousand rupees.

-35. Maintenance of isolation hospitals and wards.-(1) The Local Public Health Authority shall, if necessitated by the nature of the disease,-

-(a) provide or cause to be provided, hospitals, wards or other places for the reception and treatment of persons suffering from communicable diseases or notifiable communicable disease;
+- (3) Government may notify any disease, communicable or otherwise, as a disease of public health importance on which data need to be collected or treatment guidelines are to be followed. - (4) Whenever an incident or outbreak of any Notifiable Communicable Diseases is noticed or known to any person or Government Hospital or Private Hospital or Clinic or Laboratory, he/it shall forthwith report the same to the Public Health Authorities.
+On receipt of such information, the Public Health Authorities shall forthwith intervene to control the spread of such diseases and to eliminate it. - (5) Any person or institution who/which fails to report an incident referred in subsection (4), shall, on conviction be punishable with fine which may extend to five thousand rupees. - 34.
+State Surveillance Officer and District Surveillance Officers.-(1) The Government shall nominate Medical Officers of Health Services Department as the State Surveillance Officer and District Surveillance Officers. - (2) All medical practitioners in the district shall furnish reports regarding communicable diseases and notifiable communicable diseases forthwith to the Local Public Health Authority who shall report to the District Surveillance Officer and in turn to the State Surveillance Officer from time to time as specified by the State Surveillance Officer. - (3) In the event of the incidence or threatened outbreak of any communicable disease or notifiable communicable disease in any area, or of any unusual mortality therein, if the Local Public Health Authority has limitations in mobilizing the resources, the District Public Health Authority or State Public Health Authority shall provide such additional staff, medicines, appliances, equipments and other things as may be necessary for the treatment of such communicable disease or notifiable communicable disease and to prevent it from spreading, or for investigating the cause of such mortality and preventing it, as the case may be. - (4) If any medical practitioner fails to comply with the provisions in sub-section (2), he shall be liable to fine which may extend to two thousand rupees. - 35.
+Maintenance of isolation hospitals and wards.-(1) The Local Public Health Authority shall, if necessitated by the nature of the disease, - (a) provide or cause to be provided, hospitals, wards or other places for the reception and treatment of persons suffering from communicable diseases or notifiable communicable disease;